-Delaware VIP® Growth and Income Series
+Financial highlights Delaware VIP® Growth and Income Series

-Standard Class shares

-Net asset value, beginning of period

-Income (loss) from investment operations:

-Net investment income

-Net realized and unrealized gain (loss)

-Total from investment operations

-Less dividends and distributions from:

-Net investment income

-Net realized gains

-Total distributions

-Net asset value, end of period.

-Total return

-Ratios and supplemental data:

-Net assets, end of period (000 omitted)

-Ratio of expenses to average net assets prior to fee credits

-Ratio of net investment income to average net assets

-Ratio of expenses to average net assets prior to fees waived

-Ratio of net investment income (loss) to average net assets prior to fees waived
+Standard Class shares Net asset value, beginning of period Income (loss) from investment operations: Net realized and unrealized gain (loss) Less dividends and distributions from: Total distributions Net asset value, end of period.....
+Total return Ratios and supplemental data: Ratio of expenses to average net assets prior to fee credits.....
+Ratio of expenses to average net assets prior to fees waived.....
+Ratio of net investment income (loss) to average net assets prior to fees waived.....
 Portfolio turnover

-^{} The effect of fees and charges incurred at the separate account level are not reflected in these performance figures.
+The effect of fees and charges incurred at the separate account level are not reflected in these performance figures.